UmPhafa Species - UmPhafa

 Future Releases:

-More species are included within UmPhafa’s collection plan for future release onto the land as selected in accordance with the specific habitat type.
-These species include grey rhebok.
+More species are included within UmPhafa’s species plan for future release onto the land as selected in accordance with the specific habitat type.
 Although leopard and spotted hyena have already freely migrated onto UmPhafa, there are also hopes to establish cheetah on the site in order that a natural balance between predator and prey species can be maintained.

 Colchester Zoo Newsletter